KunFang93/NucHMM/README.md

 ## Installation

-The program is fully tested on *Linux 3.10.0/CentOS 7*.
+The program is tested on *Linux 3.10.0/CentOS 7*.

 The installation currently requires the [**miniconda**](https://docs.conda.io/en/latest/miniconda.html).